ttsJavaScriptAppDevelopmentSummer16/classNotes/lesson 01 - Variables and Flow Control.md

 ## Exercise && homework

+1. Read the following tutorial [JavaScript Strings](http://www.javascriptkit.com/javatutors/string4.shtml)

-1. We will create a rock paper scissors game that runs until one player has three wins
+2. We will create a rock paper scissors game that runs until one player has three wins

 	- Store the player names and number of wins for each player in variables
 	- Use a while loop to run the game until one player has 3 wins